frankcollins3/feedbackGPT/README.md

 same company B actually sat and gave feedback for almost an hour while same manager was juggling through candidates at the same time.

-What if everything about company B besides their feedback was real.
+for point of program's sake, Let's pretend company B provided no feedback:

 Enough of the circumstances are replicable that one could put all the circumstances and inputs into a prompt:

 response.feedback